bocadilloproject/bocadillo/docs/topics/websockets/README.md

 These four operations (accept, receive, send and close) are the basic building blocks of WebSocket views.

-Continue to learn more about to use WebSockets in Bocadillo.
+Continue to learn more about how to use WebSockets in Bocadillo.

 [websockets]: https://websockets.readthedocs.io
 [The API object]: ../api.md